Armandukx/ArmanCode/README.md

 This is a tiktok view and a share bot combined.

 # INSTALLATION
+1. Click Code
-1. Install the zip (the green zip thingy)
+2. Then install the zip (the green zip thingy)
-2. unzip it.
+3. unzip it.
-3. go to https://chromedriver.chromium.org/downloads and install your google chrome driver. (make sure to check your google version)
+4. go to https://chromedriver.chromium.org/downloads and install your google chrome driver. (make sure to check your google version)
-4. unzip the "chromedriver.zip"
+5. unzip the "chromedriver.zip"
-5. Create a folder named "chromedriver" in C: (C: is in your explorer where you're whole operating system is)
+6. Create a folder named "chromedriver" in C: (C: is in your explorer where you're whole operating system is)
-6. then move the file "chromedriver.exe" into the chromedriver READ IMPORTANT BEFORE RUNNING THE SOFTWARE
+7. then move the file "chromedriver.exe" into the chromedriver READ IMPORTANT BEFORE RUNNING THE SOFTWARE

 # IMPORTANT